jarcities/CodeJeNN/src/README.md

     * The normalization/standardization file name must match the name of the **.keras**, **.h5**, or **.onnx** file to make sure the proper parameters are generated correctly.

     * A full example OF HOW TO PROPERLY NAME THE NORMALIZATION PARAMETERS is in the **example.dat** file in **dump_model/** or in the **../tutorials/** directory.
-The important thing to remember is to use space as delimiters, use the correct variable and file name, and put all array of values in brackets.
+The important thing to remember is to use commas as delimiters, use the correct variable and file name, and put all array of values in brackets.

 ### Model Architecture